mattstruble/mattstruble.github.io/_projects/2019-08-13-heineken-ar.md

 In June I was contracted to develop the image recognition component of the [Heineken® AR Cheers Campaign](https://www.justaftermidnight247.com/case-study/heineken-ar-cheers-campaign/).
 I was given six weeks to create the Heineken® logo detection logic, which needed to fit the following criteria:
-1. Be lightweight, and quick, enough to operate over a mobile browser without exceeding user bandwidth limits
+1. Be lightweight, and quick enough to operate over a mobile browser without exceeding user bandwidth limits
 2. Able to accurately detect multiple variant Heineken® logos in the same picture
 3. Recognize the following logos:
 {% include elements/figure.html image="../assets/img/heineken-star/collage.jpg" caption="Heineken® Standard, Heineken® Stein Glass, Heineken® F1 Singapore, Heineken® Zero, Heineken® Cup" %}